-We also ask that you please cite the original data contributors and sources of funding when you use data from NGDC.
+We also ask that you please cite the original data contributors and sources of funding when you use data from NCEI.
 As required by 17 U.S.C.
 403, third parties producing copyrighted works consisting predominantly of the material produced by U.S. government agencies must provide notice with such work(s) identifying the U.S. Government material incorporated and stating that such material is not subject to copyright protection.

 HOW DO I CONTRIBUTE DATA?

 HOW DO I SET MY WATCH OR COMPASS?